Current Situation

 Technology Deployed

-Hardware: Enterprise networking; Software: User-friendly cloud-based metadata platform for developing enterprise search capabilities, data filtering, and applications that tie together capabilities such as team collaboration, content and document management, CSM, CRM, geolocation mapping, data analysis, and visualization tools; Services: Secure managed hybrid cloud
+Software: Zero trust–based user-friendly, cloud-based metadata platform for developing enterprise search capabilities, data filtering, and applications that tie together capabilities such as team collaboration, content and document management, CSM, CRM, geolocation mapping, data analysis, and visualization tools

 Use Case Summary